duncanmcclean/simple-commerce/docs/ajax.md

   headers: headers,
   body: JSON.stringify(body),
 }).then((response) => {
-  console.log("Whoop!
+  console.log("Woo hoo!
 The product has been added to your cart");
 });
 ```